YanbinLin94/An-Imitation-Learning-Method-with-Multi-Virtual-Agents-for-Microgrid-Energy-Optimization/README.md

    sig = 1;
 ```

-### Case 3: Change the Loss Function of the MAIL Method
+### Case 3: Change of the Loss Function in the MAIL Method
 Three kinds of loss functions can be used in the MAIL method.
 You can use either